cloud-gov/cg-site/content/apps/experimental/custom-buildpacks.md

     - /apps/multi-buildpack-deploys/
     - /apps/apt-get/

-title: Custom Buildpacks
+title: Custom buildpacks
 ---

+# Custom buildpacks
 [**This is an experimental feature.**]({{< relref "apps/experimental/experimental.md" >}})

 Cloud Foundry (the underlying open source project behind cloud.gov) uses [buildpacks]({{< relref "getting-started/concepts.md">}}#buildpacks) to allow your applications to be deployed.

 cloud.gov [officially supports]({{< relref "intro/pricing/whats-included.md">}}) a set of buildpacks, and it also allows you to provide your own.

 For example, if you want to use the ["R" buildpack](https://github.com/alexkago/cf-buildpack-r), you can push your code by typing:

 `cf push myapp -b https://github.com/alexkago/cf-buildpack-r`